ChallahBack83/Body_Performance/README.md

   - Meredith Rau is managing the README, GitHub, and machine learning.
   - Joshua Albrecht is managing the dashboard, data cleaning, and data exploration.
   - Estefany Lutker is leading database management, queries, and working on analysis.
-  - Amani Smith is leading the slide preparation, visualizations, and working on data exploration.
+  - Amani Smith is leading the slide preparation and working on data exploration and visualizations.
 - Communication
   - As a team, we will remain in constant contact through our Slack chat, notifying each other when we are working in order to collaborate.
-  - Meeting a minimum of 2-3 times each week, as a whole team or in pairs, to finalize each segment.
+  - Meeting a minimum of 3 times each week, as a whole team or in pairs, to finalize each segment.
   - When we update code or other files in our branches, we will notify the team to review.
   - Update README in main branch before the end of each work session.
   - As a team, we will work through each of these sections together, either in pairs or as a group, and not leave any team member completely alone on their segment of the project.

 ## Technologies